Becoming a Patient in Virginia

 In 2015, HB 1445 was signed into law.
 The law associated with CBD/THC-A was updated in 2016 through SB 701.
 These acts create an affirmative legal defense for patients with intractable epilepsy using CBD or THC-A cannabis extracts which contain at least 15% CBD or THC-A and less than 5% THC by weight with a doctor’s written certification.

 Legal protections for medical cannabis patients in Virginia are limited to an affirmative legal protection against prosecution.
-Only patients diagnosed with intractable epilepsy may possess and use cannabis oil that contains no more than 5% THC or 15% CBD.
+Only patients diagnosed with a doctor's recommendation may possess and use cannabis oil that contains no more than 5% THC or 15% CBD.
 SB 701 permits pharmaceutical processors who has obtained a permit from the Board of Pharmacy to manufacture CBD or THC-A.

-A practitioner (either a neurologist or a doctor who specializes in treatment of epilepsy) completes a written certification for his or her patient, which may be used as an affirmative legal defense in case of prosecution.
+A practitioner completes a written certification for his or her patient, which may be used as an affirmative legal defense in case of prosecution.

-A neurologist or a doctor who specializes in treatment of epilepsy licensed by the Board of Medicine may issue a written certification that CBD or THC-A extracts will alleviate the symptoms of their patients’ intractable epilepsy.
+A neurologist or a doctor who specializes in treatment of epilepsy licensed by the Board of Medicine may issue a written certification that CBD or THC-A extracts will alleviate the symptoms of their patients’ condition.

 The law does not provide for legal protections to caregivers.